-- Wild cards cannot outnumber natural cards.
+- Wild cards must not outnumber natural cards.

-|0 to 1.495||50|
+|0 to 1,495||50|

-|3.000 and above||120|
+|3,000 and above||120|

-Course of Action during a turn
+Course of Action During a Turn

-- The player can draw a card from the stock or, if conditions are met, pick up the whole discard pile.
+- The player can either draw a card from the stock or, if conditions are met, pick up the whole discard pile.

 Picking up the Discard Pile

-Going out – Ending a round of Canasta
+Going out – Ending a Round of Canasta

-In a game of four, the player must ask their teammate for permission to end the round.
-If granted, the player can meld, append their last cards, and optionally discard one.
+In a game of four, you can ask your teammate for permission to end the round.
+Their answer is binding.
+If granted, you can meld and append your last cards, and optionally discard one.

 Once a round ended, the scores are determined as follows: